openepicdev/maintaine.rs/source/desrosj.md

 The most important part of any decision-making framework is evaluating cost and risk.
 Cost is not just monetary.
 What is the cost to maintain a given change?
 What complexities and friction does a change introduce to users?
 What are the risks for regressions?
 What are the impacts on extenders?
 Cost and risk can also be unknown or realized only in the future.

-> “All code is presumed harmful, because it will have bugs and maintenance costs, and introduce behaviors that will interact with other features” [^3].
+&nbsp;&nbsp;&nbsp; _“All code is presumed harmful, because it will have bugs and maintenance costs, and introduce behaviors that will interact with other features”_ [^3].

 Even when one character or line is changed, there is still a non-zero amount of risk.
 Remember, stability is also a feature, and backwards compatibility is a sacred pact with users that has helped WordPress grow significantly over the last 22 years.